mozilla/gcp-ingestion/docs/validate.md

 ### Pre-deployment Testing

-Before being deployed to production each release should have these tests run:
+Run the following tests for each release before deploying to production:

  * CI Tests using actual Google Cloud services
  * Load test
-   * With and without a simulated PubSub outage.
+   * Simulate a PubSub outage.
    * Use 1.5x peak production traffic volume over the last month.
 As of 2018-08-01 peak production traffic volume is about 11K req/s.
-   * Handle PubSub returning 500 for at least 1.5x the longest PubSub outage in the last year.
-As of 2018-08-01 the longest outage was about 4.5 hours.
+   * Use 50% invalid messages and 5% invalid messages
-   * Non-outage load tests for 50% invalid messages and 5% invalid messages, with time limits to ensure that we aren't incurring excessive processing delays.
+   * Impose a time limit to ensure that we aren't incurring excessive processing delays.